rust-lang/nomicon/src/atomics/relaxed.md

             └────┘
 ```

-Unfortunately, the rules from before don’t help us in finding out where Thread
+Unfortunately, coherence doesn’t help us in finding out where Thread 2’s line
-2’s line joins up to, since there are no arrows connecting that operation to
+joins up to, since there are no arrows connecting that operation to anything and
-anything and therefore we can’t immediately rule any values out.
-As a result, we
+therefore we can’t immediately rule any values out.
+As a result, we end up
-end up facing a situation we haven’t faced before: there is _more than one_
+facing a situation we haven’t faced before: there is _more than one_ potential
-potential value for Thread 2 to read.
+value for Thread 2 to read.

 And this is where we encounter the big limitation with unsynchronized data
 accesses: the price we pay for their speed and optimization capability is that